Krhine02/Krhine02/README.md

 - 🔎 **Skills:** critical thinker, a great problem-solver, and a strong work ethic.
 - 🔭 **Intrest:** I love to travel and see new places.

+I AM 35 YEARS OLD.
+I was born and raised in Auburn Hills, MI.